VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/settings/application-settings.md

 <img src="../../../assets/images/docs/image2014-2-3_14_55_25.png" />

-To add new setting click "Add" button and fill in all the fields of the wizard.В
+To add new setting click "Add" button and fill in all the fields of the wizard.

 To edit a setting, select it in the list by and click "Edit" button.
 To delete a setting, select it and clidk "Delete" button.